 Project-Based Learning and Integrated Science share nearly all of the same learning premises.
 It is possible to incorporate projects along these progressions.
-If you run projects or Maker Space or STEAM programs in parallel to core subjects, our program gives students amazing ideas, and they learn the competencies to make them actionable!
+If you run projects or Maker Space or STEAM programs in parallel to core subjects, our program gives students amazing ideas, and they build the competencies to make them actionable!

-The Level I Implementation of Integrated Science includes all 5 Strands in Level I and meets the course equivalence of Biology I College Prep, with the added benefit of substantial Chemistry, Conceptual Physics and Environmental Science content---all integrated to make authentic STEM stories whole.
+The Level I Implementation of Integrated Science includes all 5 Strands in Level I and meets the course equivalence of Biology I, with the added benefit of substantial Chemistry, Conceptual Physics and Environmental Science content---all integrated to make authentic STEM stories whole.
 This 2-year progression is best started in 8th grade, 9th grade or 10th grade.